5 people collaborating in planting a tree symbolizing a non-profit organization in the Philippines

 What is a foundation?

-In the Philippines, a foundation is a unique type of non-stock, non-profit corporation that is incorporated under Philippine law.
+A foundation is a unique type of non-stock, non-profit organization in the Philippines.
 The defining characteristic of a foundation is that its corporate name must contain the word “Foundation.”

 To establish a foundation, the Articles of Incorporation must specify the amount of capital, the names, nationalities, and residence addresses of the contributors, as well as the amount contributed by each.
 Additionally, foundations are required to submit: